Skip to main content

 Image Information

-The critter camp trapping gang Photo by Dana Miles
+The critter camp trapping gang.
+Photo Dana Miles.

 Image Information

-Like two years ago, we held the event during school holidays so were able to be joined by some families, including some familiar faces, the Tschirner mob, and long-term volunteers, Tony and Meredith, as well as some repeat volunteers and their young children (Dana Miles and daughters, Ellie and Isla), Plains Wanderer intern Saskia and volunteers Nikki and Peri, both also repeat volunteers to Boolcoomatta.
+Like two years ago, we held the event during school holidays and were joined by some families, including some familiar faces, the Tschirner mob, and long-term volunteers, Tony and Meredith, as well as some repeat volunteers and their young children (Dana Miles and daughters, Ellie and Isla), Plains Wanderer intern Saskia and volunteers Nikki and Peri, both also repeat volunteers to Boolcoomatta.

 Image Information

-Graeme and Isla with a Bynoes Gecko Photo by Dana Miles
+Graeme and Isla with a Bynoes Gecko.
+Photo Dana Miles.

 Image Information